sensei-hacker/inavwiki/Sensor-calibration.md

 ## Gyroscope calibration

 Gyroscope calibration, or rather bias recording, is performed on every startup.
 Model should be stationary while powering up.
+With most craft connecting batteries while keeping the craft still can be difficult, simply ensure the craft is placed on the ground (or somewhere solid and still) for 5 seconds as soon as possible after powering up.
+Gyro auto calibration will only run when no motion is detected

-Under normal conditions there is no need for manual procedure that can be started via stick commands.
+* Under normal conditions there is no need for a manual calibration procedure, but if required this can be performed via stick commands.

 ## Backup and restore the settings